Give Me Umami

 Dried Seaweed (Wakame, Kombu, Hijiki)

-• Cut wakame: Great for miso soup or salads.
+• Cut wakame: Great for miso soup and quick salads.

 • Cut wakame: Shirakiku Cut Wakame